emsommers/futureDocs/openrefine.md

 ---
+layout: page
 title: Open Refine
-  layout: default
-  nav_order: 3
+permalink: /open-refine
 ---

 this is a new page